KerrieMariah/KerrieMariah.github.io/_works/2022-01-10-web-development.md

 <br>

 ### Empowering Your Brand:
-A company's website often serves as the first point of interaction with its audience.
+A company’s website often serves as the first point of interaction with its audience.
 Recognizing this, I infuse brand personality into every site I develop, ensuring it not only resonates with the target audience but also stands out in a crowded digital landscape.
 I believe in crafting stories, not just websites—stories that captivate, engage, and convert visitors into loyal customers.

 ### Future-Proof and Scalable:
 The digital world is dynamic, with new technologies and trends emerging regularly.
 I focus on future-proofing the websites I develop, ensuring they are scalable and adaptable to emerging technologies.
-Furthermore, my commitment doesn’t end at launch; I believe in continuous support and iteration, making certain that your online presence remains robust, relevant, and ahead of the curve.
+Furthermore, my commitment doesn’t end at launch; I believe in continuous support and iteration, ensuring that your online presence remains robust, relevant, and ahead of the curve.